insilichem/BioBrigit/README.md

 **Modular design:**

 * The modular design of this package allows for its use as a command-line application or to be integrated into a larger Python program or pipeline.
+In the [script](https://github.com/insilichem/BioBrigit/tree/main/scripts) directory are some of examples on how to integrate the program within a wider pipeline.

 Installation
 ------------